 Game drives and accommodation can also vary depending on how exclusive you want it to be.
 A group tour is obviously cheaper than hiring a private ranger to take you around.
 Personalized meals versus community dining are also options.

-Lastly but by no means least, customization can be one of the more relevant points of expenditure.
-Many people prefer to have their Kenya safari holidays planned for them through itineraries.
+Last but by no means least, customization can be one of the more relevant points of expenditure.
+Many people prefer to have their Kenyan safari holidays planned for them through itineraries.
 This is convenient but not necessarily the most affordable.

 We would hope that after going through this article you have a clearer idea of what lies before you.
 This and the opportunity to get the best safari in Kenya, suited for your wants and budgetary needs.

-Well, it looks like you are packed and ready for your safari holiday to Kenya!
+Well, it looks like you are packed and ready for your holiday to Kenya.
 Can’t say we’re surprised.
-It is a beautiful country, with beautiful people.
-If you are looking for that genuine safari experience that has everything from wildlife to landscape, then you can’t go wrong with Kenya.
+It’s a beautiful country, with beautiful people.
+If you are looking for that genuine safari experience that has everything from wildlife to landscape, then you can’t go wrong here.

-Being a large country it is perfect for the hosting of so many animals.
-The people do a fantastic job of maintaining them, and their reserves as well.
+Being a large country it is perfect for the hosting of so many animals and plenty of opportunities for game viewing.
+The people do a fantastic job of maintaining the reserves as well.
 Let’s not fool around though.
 It is Africa, and in Africa, you need to be vigilant.

 Try to avoid things you think would provoke a situation.
 Don’t come on safari expecting neatness and order.
 The campsites may be 5-star, but the wild is not.
 There is no need for fancy jewelry or high heels.
 Nor is there a need for camouflage clothing or evening wear.
 If we had to offer any advice, it would be to keep it as simple and as rustic as possible.

 This is the Home of the Savannah, the original home of safari.
-Where Kilimanjaro is the backdrop to elephants roaming the Maasai Mara.
-This is the Big 5, the flamingos, the Great Rift Valley.
+Where Mount Kenya and Mount Kilimanjaro are the backdrops to elephant herds roaming the Masai Mara.
+This is the Big Five, the flamingos, the Great Rift Valley.
 This is Diani Beach and Nairobi.
 This is Kenya.